vhartman/multirobot-pathplanning-benchmark/readme.md

 # Tests
 There are initial tests in the `tests/` folder.
-But this could and should be expanded.
+This could and should be expanded.

 # Extension & Future work